pulsely/django-cognito-lowlevel/README.md

 ## Installation of django-cognito-lowlevel

-You can integrate **django-cognito-lowlevel** with your Django project using a Python virtual environment Please use pip to install at your Python virtual environment:
+You can integrate **django-cognito-lowlevel** with your Django project using a Python virtual environment.
+Please use pip to install at your Python virtual environment:

 `pip install django-cognito-lowlevel`